Samarkand: Mongol period

 The Yenisei area had a community of weavers of Chinese origin, and Samarkand and Outer Mongolia both had artisans of Chinese origin, as reported by Changchun.
 After Genghis Khan conquered Central Asia, foreigners were chosen as governmental administrators; Chinese and Qara-Khitays (Khitans) were appointed as co-managers of gardens and fields in Samarkand, which Muslims were not permitted to manage on their own.
-The khanate allowed the establishment of Christian bishoprics (see below).
+The khanate allowed the establishment of Christian bishoprics.